IoC-Sunderland/working-with-flask-forms/README.md

 This repo demostrates how to work with web forms in Flask.

-We start out with a basic Flask app that develops into a sign-up page that includes a web foem that connects to back-end.
+We start out with a basic Flask app that develops into a sign-up page that includes a web form that connects to back-end.

 We then go on to style the form using CSS and add a database that we interact with through SQLAlchemy(ORM).